 The list is long.
 Keep scrolling down to see the full list of courses, or search for key words of interest, such as “aging” or “gender”.
-We have also provided additional information to help you plan your courses.
-Columns E – M indicate whether the course fills a General Education Requirement.
 You may not double count a course as a supporting course and a Gen Ed.
-But this list might help you identify Gen Ed courses that are particularly relevant to HDFS majors.
-Columns N – AH indicate how often in the past the course has been offered.
-You will see that some courses seem to be offered all the time, others seem to be offered in the fall or spring only, and some are offered inconsistently.
-Call the offering department if you have questions about whether a course will be offered in the semester you hope to take it.
+Not all courses are offered at all locations or every semester.
+Please call the offering department if you have questions about whether a course will be offered in the semester you hope to take it.

 These supporting courses are your best opportunity to specialize your major.
 Don’t just look at the list of supporting courses and randomly pick.
 Think carefully about what you want to learn, and then see if you can find the best supporting courses for your needs.